aosokin/submodular-relaxation/README.txt

 This software implements several methods for MRF energy minimization based on the Lagrangian relaxation approach.
-Each method consists of two parts: the convex optimization routine to maximize the dual and the oracle to compute the value and the subgradient of the dual given some value of the dual variables (Lagrange multiplyers).
+Each method consists of two parts: the convex optimization routine to maximize the dual and the oracle to compute the value and the subgradient of the dual given some value of the dual variables (Lagrange multipliers).

-The provided oracles:
+We provide the following oracles:
 1) SMR oracle applicable for pairwise associative MRFs;
 2) SMR oracle speeded up by the usage of dynamic graph cuts (pairwise associative MRFs);
 3) DD TRW oracle applicable for pairwise associative MRFs [27];
+4) SMR oracle applicable for energies with high-order robust P^n Potts potentials;
+5) DD TRW oracle (CWD) applicable for energies with high-order robust P^n Potts potentials;
-4) NSMR oracle applicable for pairwise non-associative MRFs;
+6) NSMR oracle applicable for pairwise non-associative MRFs;
-5) SMR oracle applicable for pairwise non-associative MRFs via the "subtraction trick".
+7) SMR oracle applicable for pairwise non-associative MRFs via the "subtraction trick".

-The provided optimization routines:
+We provide the following optimization routines:
-1) subradient method with adaptive stepsize [14];
+1) subgradient method with adaptive stepsize [14];
 2) bundle method with fixed size of the bundle [14];
 3) bundle method with the aggregated bundle (Kiwiel's rule) [14, 16];
 4) LMBM method [10];
 5) L-BFGS for non-smooth function (Hanso library [30]).

 Anton Osokin, (firstname.lastname@gmail.com)
-14.10.2014
+30.10.2014

 Please, cite the following paper in any resulting publication:

-Anton Osokin, Dmitry Vetrov, Submodular relaxation for inference in Markov random fields, submitted to IEEE TPAMI.
+Anton Osokin, Dmitry Vetrov, Submodular relaxation for inference in Markov random fields, accepted to IEEE TPAMI.

 INSTALLATION
 -----------------------------